Using the rejection sampling for finding tests: Materials and methods

 The percentile (rejection threshold) of the null distribution of $\rho(\mathbf{X})$ can be approximated by estimating the parameters of the Poisson binomial distribution with only a small number of Monte Carlo simulations.
 Table \ref{tab:qest} shows percentiles of $\rho(\mathbf{X})$ based on 10000 Monte Carlo simulations and on the Poisson binomial distribution $\text{PoiBin}(\widehat{\rho}_1,\ldots,\widehat{\rho}_n)$, where $\widehat{\rho}_i$, $i = 1,\ldots,n$, as defined in (\ref{eq:poi_bin}), are estimated under $H_0$ as the sample means from just 50 Monte Carlo replicates.
 The differences between percentiles obtained from the two approximations are negligible, and either method can be used without practical impact on inference as the sample size increases.

 In the following sections, the empirical statistical power of three distinct AR tests is assessed through a comparative Monte Carlo simulation study, where the rejection threshold $c$ is determined by Monte Carlo simulations.
+It will be demonstrated numerically that, when $H_0$ is true, the probability that the AR tests incorrectly reject $H_0$ does not exceed the nominal significance level.
+Moreover, when a real effect is present, the power of the AR tests approaches one as the sample size increases.
+Each new AR test is also compared with state-of-the-art statistical tests.